Rutland Water Nature & Wildlife

 Available permits include:

-For up to two adults and three children, the permit allows year-round entry to the nature reserve or the whole family.
-The permit costs £65 per family, (£37 for existing members of the Leicestershire and Rutland Wildlife Trust), making it great value.
+For up to two adults and three children, the permit allows year-round entry to the nature reserve for the whole family.
+The permit costs £84.00 per family, (£45 for existing members of the Leicestershire and Rutland Wildlife Trust), making it great value.

 Four day permits